 Tools used for incident response

-There is a wide range of tools and methodologies used to minimize issues and assist in the response plan, categorized as per detection, response, or prevention functionalities.
+A wide range of tools and methodologies are used to minimize issues and assist in the response plan, categorized as per detection, response, or prevention functionalities.
 Some organization has adopted the OODA loop, used by the military for incident response.
 OODD loop is a methodology that encourages an entity to observe, orient, decide, and act upon the occurrence of an incident.
 For instance, an organization may observe an incident by conducting system resource monitoring, examining various file integrity technologies, or simple packet analysis.
 Real-time threat intelligence or indicators may be used to gain insight.